nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   Edits the name of the 2nd item's deadline to `9pm` and priority to `high` and clears all existing tags.

-### Finding all items containing any keywords in their names, tags and timings: `find`
+### Finding all Items Containing any Keywords in Their Names, Tags and Timings: `find`

 Finds items whose names, tags and timings contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`